MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* Fix: EDD orders were not being shown as paid on checkout (no green tick).

 = 2.121 20230104 =

 * Removed Tron TRX and all TRC20 tokens due to the Tronscan API not being reliable at all and showing all transactions.